talkohavy/css-grid-demo/README.md

-# Flexbox Common Usage Examples
+# Grid Common Usage Examples

-This repo contains some of the most useful example you can achieve with flexbox.
+This repo contains some of the most useful example you can achieve with grid layout.

 Use this project as a reference on how to use it wisely.